evmos/evmos/docs/validators/upgrades/overview.md

 This needs to be done to prevent [double signing or halting the chain during consensus](https://docs.tendermint.com/master/spec/consensus/signing.html#double-signing).

-To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `evmosd export` command.
+To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `cantod export` command.

 ### Minor Upgrades